allegheny-college-ls-591-fall-2024/course-materials/Week6-MathematicalOperations/slides/bases.md

 - what is the largest digit in decimal (base 10)?
 - what is the largest digit in base 3?
 - what base number is Hex?

-## Warning

-The number basis or base (like base 2, base 3) is NOT the same as "log base 2"...
-See math slide for more info on logarithms.

 ---